 LOSS OR DAMAGE: The College is not responsible for loss or damage to the personal property.
 The college reserves the right to dispose of personal property that is left after fifteen (15) business days.
-All residents should record all valuables including appliances, electronics, and cell pones by model number, brand name, serial number or any other markings that might be used to properly identify one's property.
-Residents are urged to provide for the security of belongings by securing their room and by providing personal property insurance.
+All residents should record their valuables including appliances, electronics, and cell pones by model number, brand name, serial number or any other markings that might be used to properly identify one's property.
+Residents are urged to provide for the security of belongings by providing personal property insurance.
 Personal property insurance is not available through the college or campus police.
 Thefts should be reported to the Campus Police.

 SAFETY: All residents are strongly urged to lock their doors at all times for personal privacy and safety.
-Residents are strongly encouraged to become familiar with the emergency plan.
+Residents should be familiar with the emergency plan.
 Evacuation plans and emergency information is posted behind the dorm room doors.
 The college emergency plan is available on the website (www.suscc.edu) and in the Coordinator's office.
 Additional safety tips are available in the Residential Safety Brochure and on the campus police link on the Southern Union website.